Che Ramos: Career

 Ramos-Cosio began her career under the screen name Cheryl Cosio, appearing in the 2004 Laurice Guillen film Santa Santita.

 In 2009, she played her first role in a Jerrold Tarog film, as the lead character in Mangatyanan.
 She later played "Ms. Joan" in Tarog's short film Faculty, which went viral in the runup to the 2010 Philippine presidential election.
 After that, she became one of Tarog's most regular collaborators, reprising the "Ms. Joan" role in Senior Year (2010), and playing roles in the 2018 runaway blockbuster Goyo: The Boy General.

 She co-starred with Isabelle Huppert in the 2012 Brillante Mendoza film Captive.
 Other films in which she has appeared include Ka Oryang, Sundalong Kanin, Mariquina, A Second Chance, and Kung Paano Hinihintay ang Dapithapon.

-Family life
+Personal life

 Ramos-Cosio is married to fellow actor Chrome Cosio, with whom she has one daughter.
 Ramos-Cosio and her husband are fitness trainers.